 Shamplina says many landlords are taking the view that it is better to write off rent arrears in order to take possession of their property much faster.
 The research carried out by Landlord Action found 43% of landlords reported their tenants moved out when given a Section 21 notice.
 A further 42% ended up resorting to court action in a bid to remove the tenant.

 Landlord Action is warning that attempts to ban Section 21 notices could backfire on the industry.
-It says landlords are already concerned about the problems they face in trying to recover properties from tenants who play the system for all its worth.
+It says landlords are already concerned about the problems they face in trying to recover properties from tenants who cheat the system.
 It can sometimes take a landlord many months to get the property back after filing a Section 8 notice.
-Meanwhile, the rent isn’t being paid and the house invariably ends up trashed.
+Meanwhile, the rent isn’t being paid.

 Landlords Might Leave the Sector if Section 21 Notices are Diluted or Banned